-I have some basic doubts and questions about the way our legal system works and is designed.
+I have some basic doubts and questions about the way our legal system is designed and works.
 How many times do legal systems really service justice to those who need it?
 Aren't always people with money and influence who win cases?
 People with money and power can hire more powerful and intelligent lawyers, intimidate or buy off witnesses, manipulate or tamper with evidence to twist the case in their clients' favor, while poor defendants, mostly on the side of the prosecution can afford none of this and will end up being denied justice.
 There always have been charges of corruption in the judiciary, but nothing has ever been "proved", so there is nothing to say there.
 Our justice system is outdated and needs to be reformed because it mostly serves injustice than justice.

 ആയിരവും ആളൂരും കയ്യിൽ ഉണ്ടെങ്കിൽ ആരെ വേണമെങ്കിലും കൊല്ലാം